Determinants of Hodge-Riemann forms: Some important special cases

 \end{example}

 We will also need to analyze the case of $S^0$, i.e., the disjoint union of two vertices.
-Although $S^0$ is not connected, $H(S^0)$ is a Gorenstein ring with a well-defined degree map, and we may verify directly that the conclusion of Theorem~\ref{thm:i=0} (and hence Conjecture~\ref{conj:oddmult}) holds.
+Although $S^0$ is not connected, $H(S^0)$ is a Gorenstein ring with a well-defined degree map, and we verify directly that the conclusion of Theorem~\ref{thm:oddmultHodgeRiemann} holds in this case (without any assumptions on $k$).

 \begin{example} Let $d = 1$, $V = \{ 1,2\}$, and consider the complex $S^0$ with vertex set $\{1, 2\}$ and minimal non-face $\{1, 2\}$.
 We orient $S^0$ by assigning $-1$ to the facet $\{1\}$ and assigning $1$ to the facet $\{2\}$.
 We have